plzm/jms-failover-sb/readme.md

    c. `java -jar ./target/jmsclient-1.0.0-jar-with-dependencies.jar -c $cs` - this passes the failover URI you stored in a $cs variable in step b. into the sample application.
    d.
 Optionally, you can add `-q` command-line args with your own queue name, and `-n` with a number of messages to send (will be constrained to be between 1 and 1,000).
 For a queue name of "q2" and 5 messages, this would change the command line from the previous step to `java -jar ./target/jmsclient-1.0.0-jar-with-dependencies.jar -c $cs -q "q2" -n 5`.

-If everything was configured correctly, you should see ten (10) messages sent to the first Azure Service Bus namespace in the failover URI list.
+If everything was configured correctly, you should see console log traces showing messages sent to the first Azure Service Bus namespace in the failover URI list.

 You can test failover by deleting the first Service Bus namespace (simulating a regional failure or other loss of connectivity), then re-running step 8c (or 8d).
-You should see a connection failure message, and then ten (10) messages should be sent to the *second* Azure Service Bus namespace in the list.
+You should see a connection failure message, and then messages should be sent to the *second* Azure Service Bus namespace in the list.

-**NOTE** Please do NOT use, or delete, production or critical Azure Service Bus or other resources to try this sample!
+**NOTE** Please do NOT delete production or can't-lose Azure Service Bus or other resources to try this sample!
+You *are* working in a test environment or learning sandbox, right? :)

 ### The code